Friday, December 28, 2018

 Shikan

-When we hear the silences in music as emptiness, we are just sitting (shikantaza 只管打坐).
+When we hear silences in music as emptiness, we are just sitting (shikantaza 只管打坐).
 In just sitting, the mind rests on its own accord in nonduality.
-The silences of music (i.e. the moments that in notation are marked as rests), when perceived as emptiness, are neither opposed to the 'musical sounds' in a dualist manner as 'non-Music'—unimportant or irrelevant to the experience—and neither do the sounds presencing therein become 'part' of the music.
+The silences of music, when perceived as emptiness, are not opposed to the 'musical sounds' in a dualist manner as 'non-Music'—unimportant or irrelevant to the experience.
+Nor do the sounds presencing therein become 'part' of the music.
 Rather, ambient sounds are allowed to exist, to presence, as a primordially undifferentiated mass of indeterminate phenomena perceived with true equanimity (upekṣā).
-From this infinite mass, nothing is chosen as the object of perception and, equally important, nothing is rejected from the perceptual experience; it is nothing because it is undifferentiated and it is not turned into objects by the discriminating consciousness, and it is something because it is fully present as lived experience–it is not ignored by consciousness or bracketed away as 'silence' or 'noise'.
-Things appear as they are, what Dōgen called genjōkōan, in a mode of "without-thinking" (hishiryō, 非思量), or as Sū Shì expressed it: "Although my mind does not rise [to meet phenomena], there is nothing it does not connect with" (Grant 1994, 88).
+From this infinite mass, nothing is chosen as the object of perception and, equally important, nothing is rejected from the perceptual experience.
+It is nothing because it is undifferentiated and not turned into objects by the discriminating consciousness; yet it is something because it is fully present as lived experience–not ignored by consciousness or bracketed away as 'silence' or 'noise'.
+Things appear as they are, what Dōgen called genjōkōan, in a mode of "without-thinking" (hishiryō, 非思量), or, as Sū Shì put it: "Although my mind does not rise [to meet phenomena], there is nothing it does not connect with" (Grant 1994, 88).

-But it is also the case that under some special circumstances, musical sounds can behave in such a way that they undo any difference between the experience of musical sounds and rests-as-emptiness.
-When music is successful in this, musical sounds appear as emptiness just as the environmental sounds.
-Playing musical sounds becomes akin to "tossing water into the sea", a metaphor employed by Sū Shì to describe the state of nonduality between phenomena and emptiness (Grant 1994, 80).
-In order for music to actualize such a nonduality between musical sound and emptiness, the music has to take on some of the 'qualities' of emptiness itself.
-This is of course a paradoxical expression—emptiness does not have any 'qualities' (and it is not a 'quality' of its own)—but this paradox points to the intuitive, non-verbal nature of this process rooted in praxis.
-It is impossible to explain with words how we can make musical sounds take on some of the 'qualities of emptiness', but we know what it feels like to make this happen in our music.
-If this process is successful, the musical sounds will be perceived with the same kind of non-discriminatory equanimity as the ambient sounds.
-There is not in those moments any difference between hearing instrumental and environmental sounds; playing music becomes "like pumping bellows into the wind", another metaphor employed by Sū Shì.
-At these moments, the sounds are heard as audible emptiness; musical sounds arise as emptiness rather than from emptiness.
+It can also happen, under certain conditions, that musical sounds behave in such a way that the distinction between musical sound and the indeterminate sounds presencing in rest-as-emptiness dissolves.
+When music achieves this, its sounds appear as emptiness, just as the environmental sounds do.
+Playing thus becomes like "tossing water into the sea", a metaphor Sū Shì used to describe the nonduality of phenomena and emptiness (Grant 1994, 80).
+For music to actualize this nonduality between sound and emptiness, it must somehow take on the 'qualities' of emptiness itself.
+This is, of course, a paradoxical expression—emptiness has no qualities, nor is it itself a quality—but the paradox gestures toward the intuitive, non-verbal dimension of this process, rooted in praxis.
+It cannot be explained in words how musical sound may take on such qualities, yet we know what it feels like when this occurs in our music.
+When this process is successful, the musical sounds are perceived with the same non-discriminating equanimity as ambient sounds–neither are the object of focus or the object of negation.
+In those moments, there is no distinction between hearing instrumental and environmental sound; playing music becomes "like pumping bellows into the wind", another of Sū Shì’s metaphors.
+Then, sound is heard as audible emptiness—musical sound arising as emptiness rather than from it.

-It is this profound equanimous state of authenticating the nonduality between composed sound and non-composed sound that I interpret the contemporary Italian composer Giuliano d'Angiolini to give words to when he praises a kind of music that can be listened to with a "happy indifference".
-I take this two-word phrase to be similar in intent to formulations found in the Buddhist tradition that point to the union of emptiness and phenomena.
-In different Buddhist traditions, the nature of reality and mind has been described as "quiescent yet wakeful" (Yongjia Xuanjue in Guo Gu 2021, 10) or empty and cognizant (Chökyi Nyima Rinpoche 2002).
-Calling for music that is experienced with a "happy indifference" points to a similar paradoxical state.
-It is not music that one ignores, nor that one pays attention to.
-It is an affirmative ("happy") indifference that furthermore is different from the kind of 'ambient music' or musique d’ameublement where the music functions as a background mood.
-Unlike such background music, the music d'Angiolini has in mind is not regulated to a position in the background, nor is it in the foreground.
-It is, through music, making possible that profound continuous epiphany in which sounds as usually articulated in the foreground come to merge with the nonarticulated, indeterminate field of phenomena.
+It is this profound, equanimous state of authenticating the nonduality between composed and non-composed sound that I take the contemporary Italian composer Giuliano d’Angiolini to evoke when he praises a kind of music that can be listened to with a "happy indifference".
+I understand this two-word phrase as akin in intent to expressions found in Buddhist traditions describing the union of emptiness and phenomena.
+Across these traditions, the nature of mind and reality has been described as "quiescent yet wakeful" (Yongjia Xuanjue in Guo Gu 2021, 10) or as 'empty and cognizant' (Chökyi Nyima Rinpoche 2002).
+To call for music experienced with a "happy indifference" gestures toward a similarly dynamic, even seemingly paradoxical, state.
+It is not music to be ignored, nor music that demands attention.
+It is an affirmative—"happy"—indifference, distinct from musique d’ameublement or other forms of ambient music functioning merely as background mood.
+The music d’Angiolini envisions is neither in the background nor in the foreground.
+Rather, it enacts–through music–a continuous revelation in which sounds as usually articulated in the foreground come to merge with the nonarticulated, indeterminate field of phenomena.

 Background as foreground in Heidegger's aesthetics

-The processes described above involve a kind of re-configuring of the normal background-foreground dichotomies we usually bring to art experiences, and many aestheticans from different traditions, including non-Buddhists, have described heightened art experiences in terms of enabling a new way of relating to background and foreground phenomena.
-Readers will, for example, recognize this kind of explanatory metaphor working at the heart of Heidegger's aesthetics.
-Iain Thomson's (2011) interpretation of Heidegger is especially illuminating in this regard, where what Heidegger encountered in the background layer of a painting by Van Gogh is described as a process in which "what initially seems like 'nothing' in the background of Van Gogh’s painting continues to tantalizingly offer itself to our understanding while also receding from our attempts to order what it offers us into any firm, settled meaning" (89).
-On this reading, the 'background' in Van Gogh's painting comes to be perceived as an indeterminate presence–neither fully in the background nor fully in the foreground.
-Neither turned into an object of perception nor regulated as a mere non-object.
-According to Thomson, encountering a painting of Van Gogh is to, ideally, have an experience where the emerging and withdrawing of the suggestion of indeterminate shapes and figures in the background brings to awareness the often non-noticeable interplay and relation between foreground and background.
+The processes described above involve a reconfiguration of the usual background–foreground dichotomy that structures most art experiences.
+Many aestheticians from different traditions, including non-Buddhist ones, have described heightened aesthetic experience as enabling a new way of relating to background and foreground phenomena.
+Readers will, for instance, recognize this explanatory metaphor at the heart of Heidegger’s aesthetics.
+Iain Thomson’s (2011) interpretation of Heidegger is especially illuminating in this regard: what Heidegger discerned in the background layer of a painting by Van Gogh, Thomson explains, is a process in which "what initially seems like ‘nothing’ in the background of Van Gogh’s painting continues to tantalizingly offer itself to our understanding while also receding from our attempts to order what it offers us into any firm, settled meaning" (89).
+On this reading, the background in Van Gogh’s painting is perceived as an indeterminate presence—neither fully in the background nor in the foreground, neither turned into an object of perception nor relegated to a mere non-object.
+According to Thomson, encountering a painting by Van Gogh is ideally to experience how the emerging and withdrawing of indeterminate shapes and figures in the background brings to awareness the usually unnoticed interplay between foreground and background.

-When Heidegger encounters Van Gogh's painting, the process in which foreground figures emerge out of an indeterminate background of "nothing" and the way a background emerges in relation to a foreground–in other words, the dependent arising of background and foreground–is placed at the center of perception.
-In bringing this process into awareness, the painting not only shows a kind of 'optical' effect but teaches us something more about the nature of perception and meaning-making.
-It gives us "a glimpse of the underlying structure hidden within all art", and shows us that "our intelligible worlds are shaped by what we take from and make of a dynamic phenomenological abundance that we can never fully grasp or finally master” (Thomson 2011, 93).
-This is the phenomenological 'strife' that is at the center of Heidegger's aesthetics.
-The subject becomes aware of the usually non-noticeable process of carving out objects from the background indeterminacy that characterizes all perceptions.
+When Heidegger encounters Van Gogh’s painting, the process through which foreground figures emerge out of an indeterminate background of "nothing", and the way a background co-arises in relation to a foreground—in other words, the dependent arising of background and foreground—is brought to the center of perception.
+By drawing attention to this process, the painting does more than display an "optical" effect: it reveals something fundamental about perception and meaning-making.
+It offers, as Thomson (2011, 93) writes, "a glimpse of the underlying structure hidden within all art", showing that "our intelligible worlds are shaped by what we take from and make of a dynamic phenomenological abundance that we can never fully grasp or finally master".
+This is the phenomenological strife that stands at the heart of Heidegger’s aesthetics: the moment when the perceiver becomes aware of the usually unnoticed act of carving objects from the background indeterminacy that underlies all perception.

-The way Thomson reads Heidegger, foreground and background have the capacity, in aesthetic experiences, to merge in an epiphanic, nondualistic consciousness in which the world presences as an undifferentiated mass of phenomena–that from which objects can appear.
-It is a dynamic process in which the background, in a sense, can be said to 'become' the foreground but as background–as indeterminate.
-This new "background" (as foreground) does not stand in a dualistic relationship to a foreground but is rather the point where all dualisms between foreground and background dissolve.
-This undifferentiated mass is vividly present at the same time as it 'recedes' from our attempts to create some kind of order out of it.
-It returns us "directly to the primordial level of engaged existence in which subject and object have not yet been differentiated" (Thomson 2011, 97).
+In Thomson’s reading of Heidegger, foreground and background possess the capacity, within aesthetic experience, to merge in an epiphanic, nondual awareness in which the world presences as an undifferentiated field of phenomena—the very ground from which objects arise.
+This is a dynamic process through which the background can, in a sense, become the foreground but as background—as indeterminate.
+Such a "background-as-foreground" no longer stands in dualistic relation to what it once framed; it marks instead the point at which all distinctions between foreground and background dissolve.
+This undifferentiated field is vividly present even as it continually recedes from our efforts to impose order upon it.
+In this, it returns us "directly to the primordial level of engaged existence in which subject and object have not yet been differentiated" (Thomson 2011, 97).

-To the extent that this art experience described by Thomson no longer involves any foreground object, it is similar to how I interpret d'Angiolini's description of listening to music with a "happy indifference".
-It is about being attuned to a mode of listening in which there is a nonduality between foreground and background and subject and object.
-It is an equanimous attunement to the basic field of indeterminacy, or emptiness, from which objects can arise.
+To the extent that the aesthetic experience Thomson describes no longer involves any determinate foreground object, it parallels my interpretation of d’Angiolini’s notion of listening with a "happy indifference".
+Both point toward an attunement in which the dualities of foreground and background, subject and object, fall away.
+It is an equanimous openness to the primordial field of indeterminacy—or emptiness—from which all phenomena arise.

-Some people will surely think that this is reading in a lot in a painting of just a pair of boots or listening to a piece of music.
-To assume that most people who enter a museum and see Van Gogh's painting would encounter such a phenomenological 'strife' is perhaps wishful thinking, and to assume that most listeners will be attuned to the "happy indifference" of d'Angiolini's music is likewise optimistic.
-Yet, for the viewer and listener who is sensitive enough to her perceptions, these subtle aspects of art pertaining to the relationship between foreground and background really do carry opportunities for profound insights.
+Some may think this reads too much into a painting of a pair of boots—or into a piece of music.
+To assume that most museum visitors encountering Van Gogh’s painting would experience such phenomenological ‘strife’ may seem wishful, just as it may be optimistic to imagine that most listeners will attune to the "happy indifference" of d’Angiolini’s music.
+Yet for those sensitive to perception itself, these subtle relations between foreground and background offer genuine possibilities for profound insight.

 Emptiness in the art of Lee Ufan

-A contemporary artist inspired by Heidegger's aesthetics is Lee Ufan, whose work is characterized by the careful composition of painted and sculptured structures so as to intimate the 'empty space' that exists as indeterminate phenomena around these structures.
-Lee sometimes refers to this as a practice of "marking infinity", and describes how establishing a relationship between the made and the unmade "will lead to the opening up of a poetic, critical, and transcendent space" (Lee 2018, 50).
-The activated space surrounding his work—whether it is the white space around the brushstrokes of his paintings or the empty space surrounding his sculptures—is referred to by Lee on different occasions as both "reality" (2018, 50) and as "infinity" (2018, 268).
-The usage of both of these terms points to the perception of these empty spaces as being both present (real) as well as empty—as both something and as nothing.
+A contemporary artist deeply inspired by Heidegger’s aesthetics is Lee Ufan, whose compositions are marked by the careful placement of painted and sculptural elements that intimate the empty space of indeterminate phenomena surrounding them.
+Lee sometimes refers to this as the practice of "marking infinity", describing how establishing a relation between the made and the unmade "will lead to the opening up of a poetic, critical, and transcendent space" (Lee 2018, 50).
+The activated space around his work—whether the white expanse framing the brushstrokes of his paintings or the open air encircling his sculptures—is referred to by Lee, at different times, as both "reality" (2018, 50) and "infinity" (2018, 268).
+His use of these seemingly paradoxical terms suggests a perception of emptiness as simultaneously present and void—as something and as nothing, as empty and cognizant.

-Lee writes that he depends on "the power of empty space to evoke a sense of infinity in the work" (2018, 56), but he emphasizes that perceiving the 'empty space' as 'reality' does not simply come about by leaving space "vacant".
-On the one hand, it is necessary to leave some space untouched in order for emptiness to be present.
-On the other hand, it has to be untouched in a certain way.
-Merely leaving parts of a painting vacant is not enough.
-Such vacant space "is lacking in reality" (2018, 50).
-Vacant space that is "lacking in reality" is a nihilistic nothingness that leaves no place for presence.
-It is like the musical silence in which there is nothing but waiting for the 'music' to go on–the ambient sounds that coexist with such a silence are completely ignored because they are not part of the musical world to which we are attuned: they are "lacking in reality".
+Lee writes that he depends on "the power of empty space to evoke a sense of infinity in the work" (2018, 56), yet he emphasizes that perceiving this 'empty space' as 'reality' does not arise simply by leaving space vacant.
+On the one hand, a certain untouchedness is required for emptiness to presence.
+On the other hand, it must be untouched in a certain way.
+Merely leaving parts of a painting blank is not enough, for such vacant space "is lacking in reality" (2018, 50).
+Vacant space that is "lacking in reality" is a nihilistic nothingness that allows no place for presence.
+It is like the musical silence in which one merely waits for the 'music' to resume—where the ambient sounds coexisting with that silence are ignored, excluded from the world of musical attunement.
+They too are "lacking in reality".

-In further describing how an artist achieves an emptiness that has the fullness of 'reality', Lee uses a musical metaphor: the artist must activate the surrounding space in the same way as when a musician strikes a drum and "the sound reverberates into empty space" (2018, 50).
-When the sound reverberates into empty space, the usual dichotomy between 'silence' and 'sound' dissolves, and when a sound thus reverberated no longer sounds, what sounds in its place is an activated, vital emptiness, not nothingness.
-Dōgen describes such a richly sounding emptiness with the following words:
+Further describing how an artist achieves an emptiness that possesses the fullness of 'reality', Lee turns to a musical metaphor: the artist must activate the surrounding space in the same way that a musician strikes a drum and "the sound reverberates into empty space" (2018, 50).
+When sound reverberates into emptiness, the habitual dichotomy between 'silence' as merely in the background and 'sound' as something in the forground dissolves.
+And when that reverberation fades, what resounds in its place is not absence but an activated, vital emptiness.
+Dōgen evokes this same kind of resonant emptiness when he writes:

-That both Lee and Dōgen use musical metaphors to describe the experience of a vibrant emptiness–an emptiness that is not lacking in reality–is not without coincidence.
-Being musically attuned is a nondual mode of experience, and when this nonduality meets nothing that is the source of grasping, we are just sitting (shikantaza) as phenomena appear as emptiness.
+That both Lee and Dōgen employ musical metaphors to describe the experience of a vibrant emptiness—an emptiness not lacking in reality—is no coincidence.
+Being musically attuned is itself a nondual mode of experience, and when this nonduality encounters nothing that becomes the source of grasping, we are just sitting (shikantaza), as phenomena appear as emptiness.

-Visual art, in the same way, can be about the activation of the empty space surrounding it so as to make it present as a boundless nothingness where emptiness is fullness and fullness is emptiness.
-Just as with music, it is often in the untouched areas where this emptiness is vibrant: what the artist makes, such as brushstrokes, is not so much subsumed into this emptiness but stands as something that mediates its reality.
-Under certain circumstances, however, even the touched areas appear as emptiness and a nonduality between brushstrokes and empty space can be actualized.
-In writing about the work of his fellow Mono-ha artist Sekine Nobuo, Lee explains that the materials of Sekine's art are transmogrified into dharmakāya (2011, 112)–they are transformed into emptiness.
+Visual art, in the same way, can be concerned with the activation of the empty space surrounding it—making that space present as a boundless nothingness in which, as Odin (2001) describes it, "emptiness is fullness and fullness is emptiness" (184).
+As in music, it is often within the untouched areas that this emptiness vibrates most vividly: what the artist creates—such as brushstrokes—is not subsumed into emptiness but stands as a mediator of its reality.
+Under certain conditions, however, even the touched areas may appear as emptiness, and a nonduality between brushstroke and space can be actualized.
+Writing about the work of his fellow Mono-ha artist Sekine Nobuo, Lee explains that the materials of Sekine’s art are transmogrified into dharmakāya (2011, 112)—they are transformed into emptiness.

 Emptiness as presence